BruinPlanTeam/BruinPlan/README.md

-# BruinPlan: UCLA 4-Year Class Planner
+# CourseCompiler: UCLA 4-Year Class Planner

-BruinPlan helps UCLA Engineering students plan their 4-year degree path.
+CourseCompiler helps UCLA Engineering students plan their 4-year degree path.
 You can drag and drop courses into a quarterly schedule, see which prerequisites you need, and track your progress toward graduation.

 ## What It Does

-The app lets you search for your major, see all the required classes, and build a plan by dragging courses into quarters.
+The app lets you search for your engineering major, see all the required classes, and build a plan by dragging courses into quarters.
 It checks prerequisites automatically and warns you if you're taking too many units.
 You can save multiple plans and switch between them.

 ### Main Features